Ethics and Reproductive Technology

 Islamic ethics views standards of value as absolute, objective and eternal, and in fact emanating from the Divine.[4]

-there are commonalities and differences, but the two perspectives should not be separated on flimsy grounds.
+[T]here are commonalities and differences, but the two perspectives should not be separated on flimsy grounds.
 They should come close to each other to explore the possibilities of both and to understand them better.[6]

 For example, the spirit of principles like autonomy, justice, beneficence, and nonmaleficence provides ample common ground.

 She references a few bioethicists and contemporary ulema’, and in some instances ikhtilaf (differences of opinion) among them.
 She also assumes a readership that is unfamiliar with philosophy.
 Two chapters outline the historical development of the field, traditional theories like deontological and teleological ethics, and more contemporary approaches such as communitarian ethics.
 The third chapter addresses general moral principles and summarizes components of Islamic jurisprudence, and the fourth is on the relevance of these discussions.
 Each topic demands volumes and in-depth inquiry of its own, but she introduces enough for the reader to grasp the arguments referenced in later chapters.
 Specialist readers will also benefit from the viewpoints offered.
-Because of the breadth and depth of knowledge that a proper understanding of Islamic jurisprudence requires, I will limit the reflection on these chapters.

 The ARTs she addresses range from the not-yet possible to controversial: artificial insemination, in vitro fertilization (IVF), surrogacy, and human cloning.